if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The ability to control an object with the touchpad based on the position of the finger on the touchpad axis.
+Provides the ability to control a GameObject's position based on the position of the controller touchpad axis.

-The Touchpad Control script forms the stub to allow for pre-defined actions to execute when the touchpad axis changes.

-This is enabled by the Touchpad Control script emitting an event each time the X axis and Y Axis on the touchpad change and the corresponding Object Control Action registers with the appropriate axis event.
-This means that multiple Object Control Actions can be triggered per axis change.
+  > This script forms the stub of emitting the touchpad axis X and Y changes that are then digested by the corresponding Object Control Actions that are listening for the relevant event.

-This script is placed on the Script Alias of the Controller that is required to be affected by changes in the touchpad.

-If the controlled object is the play area and `VRTK_BodyPhysics` is also available, then additional logic is processed when the user is falling such as preventing the touchpad control from affecting a falling user.
+**Required Components:**
+ * `VRTK_ControllerEvents` - The Controller Events script to listen for the touchpad events on.

+**Optional Components:**
+ * `VRTK_BodyPhysics` - The Body Physics script to utilise to determine if falling is occuring.

+**Script Usage:**
+ * Place the `VRTK_TouchpadControl` script on either:
+   * The GameObject with the Controller Events script.
+   * Any other scene GameObject and provide a valid `VRTK_ControllerEvents` component to the `Controller` parameter of this script.
+ * Place a corresponding Object Control Action for the Touchpad Control script to notify of touchpad changes.
+Without a corresponding Object Control Action, the Touchpad Control script will do nothing.

 ### Inspector Parameters

  * **Primary Activation Button:** An optional button that has to be engaged to allow the touchpad control to activate.
  * **Action Modifier Button:** An optional button that when engaged will activate the modifier on the touchpad control action.
- * **Axis Deadzone:** Any input on the axis will be ignored if it is within this deadzone threshold.
+ * **Axis Deadzone:** A deadzone threshold on the touchpad that will ignore input if the touch position is within the specified deadzone.
 Between `0f` and `1f`.

 ### Example